-Where the author’s last name is Watson and 3 is the page number (actual).
+Where the author’s last name is Watson and 3 is the page number (actual), and 2019 is the year of publication.
 If you are unsure how to format your in-text citations or bibliography list, consult freelance writers online.

-Either way, you need some writing and formatting skills.
+Still, you need some writing and formatting skills.
 Follow us for more academic writing articles.
 If you have a topic that you would like us to cover, leave a comment or email us.

 3. Proofread your Papers

 Why is proofreading important?
 How can a few minutes of scanning through your papers save your marks?
 By proofreading your essays thoroughly, you will identify which sources you have not cited and update them appropriately.

-However, I am not talking about grammar checking tools and other proofreading software.
-I mean, the actual reading of the essay and ensure everything is in order.
+However, I am not talking about grammar-checking tools and other proofreading software.
+I mean, the actual reading of the essay and ensuring everything is in order.

-4. Quote External Sources Appropriately
+4. Quote External Sources

-You are permitted to use a few direct quotations, but you MUST acknowledge the source.
-Failure to which the level of similarity index will be unacceptable.
-One should always remember to enclose the quote using quotation marks (“.”).
+You are permitted to use a few direct quotations, but you MUST acknowledge their source.
+Failure to the level of the similarity index will be unacceptable.
+Additionally, always remember to enclose the quote using quotation marks (“.”).

-Consult with the essay instructions or the professor to see if quotes are permitted.
-At advanced levels, like postgraduate, learners are not expected or required to use quotations.
+Please note that at advanced levels, like postgraduate, learners are not expected or required to use quotations.
 However, it depends on the type of paper that you are writing.
-Always consult with your seniors, which is the acceptable percentage of quotes.
+Always ask your tutors about the acceptable percentage of quotes.

 I’m not talking about changing a few words or using synonyms.
 It’s simply rewriting the text in your own words.
 Thus, to paraphrase a text appropriately, you must internalize it first, then reword it appropriately.

 6. Consult Widely